Rashnain/BetterUI/README.md

 * Uses the whole screen for things like parameters
 * Removes the top bar
-* Removes Nitro and Store tabs
+* Removes Nitro, Store and Quests tabs
 * Removes Friends tab*
 * Removes gift, GIF, sticker, emoji and apps buttons from the message bar*
 * And a bunch of other little things